fedi-e2ee/public-key-directory-specification/Specification.md

 This message **MAY** be sent out-of-band to the Public Key Directory without the Fediverse server's involvement.

+`Fireproof` is only intended to prevent `BurnDown` (which the instance hosting the Actor may perform without a valid signature from the same Actor).
+It does not prevent users from having no valid public keys (i.e., if someone issues a `RevokeKeyThirdParty` against their only trusted public key.)

 #### Fireproof Attributes

 * `action` -- **string (Action Type)** (required): Must be set to `BurnDown`.